Cesare Natali: Fiorentina

 On 4 July 2009, he was signed by ACF Fiorentina from relegated Torino, for €2.8 million, concurrently Torino signed Simone Loria as replacement.
 He signed a three-year contract.

 On 20 October 2009, he played his first game for Fiorentina, at UEFA Champions League 2009–10 versus Debreceni VSC, replacing Dario Dainelli at half time.
 After the departure of Dainelli to Genoa in January, and the fitness problems of Alessandro Gamberini, Per Krøldrup and new signing Felipe, along with tactical rotation, he earned more chances to play, including the Champions league match against FC Bayern Munich.

 Natali scored his first goal for Fiorentina on 29 January 2012, netting the second in a 2–1 victory over derby rivals Siena.

 He scored his second soon after on 25 March against Genoa in the Stadio Luigi Ferraris.
 His header put Fiorentina 2–1 in front, however the match ended in a 2–2 draw.

 Bologna

 On 26 July 2012, Natali returned to Bologna for a second spell on a two-year contract.

 Sassuolo

 On 3 March 2015, he was signed by Sassuolo as a free agent.

 International career

 Along with his Atalanta teammate Gianpaolo Bellini, Natali was called up to the Italy under-21 squad for the 2002 UEFA European Under-21 Football Championship.
 They partnered together in all three group matches (including one substitute appearance) at the tournament as Italy reached the semi-finals.

-In March 2004, he received his only international call-up to the senior Italian national team, to replace injured Marcello Castellini.
+In March 2004, he made his only international appearance in the senior Italy national team, to replace injured Marcello Castellini.